celikkoseoglu/celikk-personal-website/src/blog/myPhone.md

     the Galaxy S8.

 After graduating uni, I got a Galaxy S8.
 I wanted to see how much of an improvement Google was able to make to the Android experience.
 And wow...
 It was amazing.
-All google apps were better, the screen was great, proper file management was there and email attachments were real.
+The screen was great, proper file management was there and email attachments were real.
 Best part?
 USB-C. One day, I tried plugging my 2TB 2.5"
     external hard drive to my phone via a USB-C dongle.
 I wasn't expecting it to work, but it showed up in the file manager on the phone.
 I was able to copy my pictures directly